Stayermax/MLzoomcamp_capstone_project/README.md

 ## Cloud deployment

-I deployed this service to the server of my company, so it won't be accessible from outside.
+I deployed this service to the ec2 instance for testing, but I shut it down already, so it won't be accessible during peer review.
 But here is the video of how I did it and how I tested it: https://youtu.be/yBEtLkLQjak